 As one might expect from a celestial musician, the verses are composed in Sanskrit poetic meters that lend themselves to being sung in lyrical melodies.
-Various verses sing Lord Shiva’s praises by referring to well-known stories that illustrate his unrivalled power over all that exists, as well as the boundless compassion and benevolence he shows to his devotees.
+Various verses sing Lord Shiva’s praises by referring to well-known stories that illustrate his unrivaled power over all that exists, as well as the boundless compassion and benevolence he shows to his devotees.
 Other verses are more philosophical, and exult Lord Shiva as the goal of meditation, as the all-pervasive source and sustenance of the Universe, as dwelling beyond the senses and the mind—in short, as the inner Self that is the goal of sadhana.

-“Different paths to realization are described by the three Vedas and by the various ancient scriptures of yoga and philosophy.
-People follow different paths, straight or crooked, considering one best or most appropriate for their temperament, but all paths lead to You, O Lord, just as different rivers flow into the same ocean.” i
+“Different paths to realization are prescribed by the three Vedas; by the Sankhya, Yoga, and Shaiva doctrines; and by the Vaishnava shastras.
+People follow different paths, straight or crooked, considering one best or most appropriate for their temperament, but all paths lead to you, just as different rivers flow into the same ocean.”1